carmelom/mcbec/README.md

 # mcsample
-mcsample: sampling of canonical ensambles using the Metropolis algorithm
+mcsample: Monte Carlo sampling of canonical ensambles using the Metropolis algorithm